top

 Monks helping each other

-The second and last meal has to be eaten before noon.
+The second and last meal have to be eaten before noon.
 So around 11:30 a.m monks enter the "SALA" and eat the food leftovers of the first meal.
 Before sitting, monks pray towards the Buddha statues in the "SALA".
 Monks are older than 20 years old.
 Novices are young boys.
 Monks ("PHRA" - พระ) sit together in one corner and novices ("NEN" - เณร) in another corner sit together.
 Novices pray together towards the Buddha statue and then bring the trays to each monk.
 Two monks share one tray.
 Novices have a bigger tray for all of them.

 In some temples like forest temples in Isan area, monks only eat once a day.
 Monks that do follow the Buddhist forest way are called "PHRA THUDONG" (พระธุดงค์).
-But in temples where there are novices or where the Buddhist way is different, monks eat twice a day.
+But in Buddhist temples where there are novices or where the Buddhist way is different, monks eat twice a day.

 Then all monks and novices pray in Pali language (บาลี) before eating.
 Faithful people knee and greet the monks ("WAI" - ไหว้) several times.
 Some of them pour holy water ("ROT NAM" - รดน้ำ) on the floor.
 This action is in memory of the deceased persons in order that they also receive their part of merit.
-Some women that prepare food for monks receive merit.
+Some women that prepared food for monks also receive merit.
 Then monks eat.
 Monks sit on a stage that is higher than the floor where faithful persons sit.
 This has a meaning that monks have a higher status than the faithful persons.
 When meal is over, monks leave and novices give the trays to the women.
 Then the women eat the food leftovers together or bring it back home.

 Monk statue